 Unsweetened Beverages

-Tea, black coffee, and sparkling water with no added sugars are excellent substitutes.
-These options provide hydration and flavor without contributing to daily sugar intake.
+Unsweetened tea, black coffee, and sparkling water without added sugars are excellent alternatives that provide flavor without excess calories.

 Reduced-Sugar Options